hayamazyad/Computational-Drug-Design/README.md

     - Displays an interactive molecular graph using Plotly
 3. Use Previous and Next buttons to browse molecules.
 4. Tooltips show atom info: element, index, and 3D coordinates.
-5. Optionally, export graphs as PNG images.
+5. Optionally, export graphs as PNG images and the indices as .txt files.

 ---
 # Project Structure